anymod/guide/docs/guide/angular-js.md

 lang: en-US
 ---

-# Use Anymod in an AngularJS v1 project
+# Use AnyMod in an AngularJS v1 project

 ## Setup